YUVRAJ005/E-Voting-Frontend/README.md

 # VoteIN
 ## Ethereum based online voting system

 VoteIN is an ethereum based E-Voting system designed to provide a user-friendly interface for secure and transparent online voting, consisting of two main components: frontend and backend.
 The backend, powered by Node.js, handles interactions with IPFS, ensuring scalability and security through encryption techniques.
-ReactJS serves as the frontend framework, facilitating interaction with Ethereum blockchain and a responsive design for accessibility across various devices.
+In this repository ReactJS serves as the frontend framework, facilitating interaction with Ethereum blockchain and a responsive design for accessibility across various devices.

 ## Installation